mridul037/mridul037/README.md

 **Quote of the hour:**

-It was on one of my journeys between the EDSAC room and the punching equipment the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.
+In the case of the Analytical Engine, we have undoubtedly to lay out a certain capital of analytical labour in one particular line, but this is in order that the engine may bring us in a much larger return in another line.

-~ Maurice Wilkes
+~ Ada Lovelace
 <pre>

 </pre>